Breast Augmentation Procedures Detroit

 Saline Breast Implants

-- Leaks easily detected due to implant deflation
+- Leaks are easily detected due to implant deflation

 - Saline is filled after the breast implant is placed

-- Unfilled saline breast implant is able to fit through Dr. Lytle’s extremely small incision (about one-inch in length)
+- The unfilled saline breast implant is able to fit through Dr. Lytle’s extremely small incision (about one inch in length)

-- Volume of saline can be adjusted to meet your desired goal or to correct a size difference between the two breasts
+- The volume of saline can be adjusted to meet your desired goal or to correct a size difference between the two breasts

 - Less expensive than silicone implants